albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 **How does this work?**

-All objects in Java can be printed to the console or logs files, with no exception.
+All objects in Java can be printed to the console or logs files, for example.
 Consider the following class.

 ```java
 package demo;